harshmahindrakar26-boop/HR-Attrition-Retention-Analytics/README.md

 5. Insights & RecommendationsKey Insight:
 There is a critical attrition spike in October.
 Furthermore, the North region holds the highest employee count but shows varied activity levels in the detailed table.Strategic Action: The organization should conduct exit interviews specifically focused on the October departures to identify seasonal burnout or fiscal year-end pressures.Enhancement: To improve the dashboard, I recommend adding a "Tenure vs. Attrition" visual to see if new hires or veteran employees are leaving, allowing for more precise intervention in the onboarding or long-term engagement processes.

+Data source: collected raw data from Kaggle

+Screenshots / Demos- Show what the dashboard look like.
+Example :